Sprucing up your home doesn’t have to be a draining and expensive chore; simply take small steps in enhancing (or reviving) the beauty of your home.

 Old, G-rated boilers are a massive drain on energy and finances.
 Though it is costly to replace your boiler, if you do opt for an energy efficient A-rated boiler, government grants offer £400 off the total price.

 A new A-rated boiler can save you in the region of £200 per year as well as significantly reducing your CO2 emissions.
-Shop around for the best deal; selected British Gas boilers come with an additional £400 discount saving you almost a grand off your long term ecological investment.
+Shop around for the best deal; price differences of up to £400 have been found, so finding the right deal can save plenty on your long term ecological investment.

 2. Spring Clean